Star 69

 Featured:

-"Star 69" is a song by Fatboy Slim.
-It is a house music track with the repeating verse "They know what is what, but they don't know what is what, they just strut, what the fuck?" over and over again.
+"Star 69" is a house track with the repeating verse "They know what is what, but they don't know what is what, they just strut, what the fuck?" over and over again.
 A radio edit exists with the word fuck taken out.
 This track is popular with DJs and has often been remixed and used in mashups due to the vocal hook.
 The sample is taken from "I Get Deep" by Roland Clark, which is also used in Fatboy's own "Song for Shelter".

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Star 69" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Star 69/Weapon of Choice" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools